ANNUAL REPORT

 The Altru Family YMCA is proud to share our Annual Report to the community.

-Through support received from grants, the MYRA Foundation, Cranley Grant, the annual YMCA Partner of Youth Campaign, area Foundations, Businesses and Individual Community Leaders, we were able to provide the necessary financial support to insure that no child, individual or family is being turned away from YMCA programs and services due to the lack of financial resources.
+Through support received from grants, the Ireland Foundation, Ulland Grant, the MYRA Foundation, Cranley Grant, the annual YMCA Partner of Youth Campaign, area Foundations, Businesses and Individual Community Leaders, we were able to provide the necessary financial support to insure that no child, individual or family is being turned away from YMCA programs and services due to the lack of financial resources.
 In addition, the accessibility of our services and programs continues to be enhanced through the sharing of memberships with Choice Health & Fitness, and the combined commitment of our partners, to ensure that everyone, regardless of age, income or background has the opportunity to learn, grow and thrive.

-Finally, I would like to say thank you to our 110 staff and over 150 volunteers for your continued dedication and support of the YMCA and our mission to build healthy spirit, mind and body for all.
+Finally, I would like to say thank you to our 140 staff and over 150 volunteers for your continued dedication and support of the YMCA and our mission to build healthy spirit, mind and body for all.

 Sincerely,